 Our United Nations Global Compact’s Communication on Progress Report 2020-2021 is out with a renewed commitment to address sustainability challenges in manufacturing and contribution to a greener humanitarian supply chain.

 Minimizing our ecological footprint is an incentive rather than a burdensome exercise in compliance.
-We are committed to reducing emissions and waste, while seeking to recycle and reuse across the production processes wherever possible.
-We do so in close collaboration with our manufacturing arm as well as by launching green initiatives in our Dubai office and offices in Lahore.
+We are committed to reducing emissions and waste while seeking to recycle and reuse across the production processes wherever possible.
+We initiated a project aiming at reducing the environmental impact and carbon footprint of relief items, targeting a 40% reduction in carbon emissions.

 As an engaged participant, NRS Relief actively supports the United Nations Global Compact (UNGC), a policy framework that guides businesses regarding governance and sustainability strategies.
 The Compact is founded upon ten principles that encompass the vital areas of human rights, labour, the environment, and anti-corruption.
 Since the introduction of the Sustainable Development Goals (SDGs) in 2015, the UNGC has consistently advocated for a principled approach to these Goals within the private sector.